olehsamoilenko/image-processing-braille-olehsamoilenko/report.md

 ## Challenges:
 1. Had to use different approaches of preprocessing for both images: can not separate dots in 2nd image after using Harris algo.
+2. Had letters "o" detected as dots in 2nd image - decided to blur the image to make letters look worse
 2. Parameters tuning: some of parameters (e.g. for Harris, Canny) I was selecting blindly, by experiment.
 Would like to implement Harris or Canny by myself to gain a deeper understanding.
 3. The solution is not universal - very probably will not work for another image
 2. Translation algo is not the best: